DevGeekPhoenix/nextjs-html2canvas-example/README.md

-This project is a sample of using `html2canvas` to take a screenshot of a rendered element
+# Nextjs Html2Canvas Example

+This repository contains a sample application built with Next.js and HTML2Canvas.
+It demonstrates how to capture and download screenshots of HTML elements using HTML2Canvas in a Next.js project.